-The driver shall inform the Council of any conviction, formal caution, fixed penalty, absolute discharge and/or criminal charge imposed on him/her (or, if the proprietor is a company or partnership, any of the directors or partners) during the period of the licence.
-This notification must be in writing and be made within seven days of the offence.
+The driver shall within seven days disclose to the Council in writing details of any conviction, formal caution, fixed penalty and/or absolute discharge imposed on him/her during the period of the licence.

 12. Return of Badge

 The driver shall upon the expiry (without immediate renewal), revocation or suspension of this licence forthwith return to the Council the driver's badge issued to him by the Council when granting this licence.